 HCS 308 Introduction to Nutritional Concepts

 This introductory course provides an overview of the basic principles of nutrition including the basic functions, needs, and sources of micro and macronutrients.
 Students apply nutrition principles to personal needs, as well as needs of individuals across the lifespan.
 Nutrition controversies are explored in addition to learning about the anatomical and physiological impacts of inadequate and improper nutrition practices and the risk for disease.
 Note: This course is designed for students with no previous and/or a limited science background.

 HCS 321 Foundations of Complementary & Alternative Health

 This course introduces students to basic definitions and classifications of non-allopathic complementary and alternative health systems.
-Content includes the history and development of practices, practitioner nomenclature, usage trends, and cultural influences of the major systems of Complementary and Alternative Medicine used today.
+Content includes the history and development of practices, practitioner nomenclature, and cultural influences of the major systems of Complementary and Alternative Medicine used today.